coldtype/coldtype/docs/tutorials/text.rst

     :width: 500
     :class: add-border

 What if we want more text on the circle and we want it to fit automatically to the length of the curve on which it’s set — without overlapping?
-Before we convert the text to a ``DATPenSet`` (via ``.pens()``), we can employ the ``fit`` method on our ``StyledString`` to fit the text to the length of the curve that we'll end up setting the pens on.
+Before we convert the text to a ``DATPens`` (via ``.pens()``), we can employ the ``fit`` method on our ``StyledString`` to fit the text to the length of the curve that we'll end up setting the pens on.

 .. code:: python